-The CPR model is based on prepayments assumed to occur at a constant percentage rate.
-CPR is stated as an annualized rate and is calculated as the percentage of the loan amount outstanding at the beginning of a period (including accrued interest to be capitalized), after applying scheduled payments, that are paid during that period.
+Prepayments on pools of student loans can be calculated based on a variety of prepayment models.
+The model used to calculate prepayments in this term sheet is based on prepayments assumed to occur at a constant prepayment rate ("CPR").
+CPR is stated as an annualized rate and is calculated as the percentage of the loan amount outstanding at the beginning of a period (including accrued interest to be capitalized), after applying scheduled payments, that is paid during that period.
 The CPR model assumes that student loans will prepay in each month according to the following formula:

-Monthly Prepayments = Balance After Scheduled Payments x (1-(1-CPR)^1/12)
+Monthly = Balance after scheduled payments x $(1-(1-CPR)^{1/12})$

-Accordingly, monthly prepayments assuming a \$1,000 balance after scheduled payments would be as follows for the percentages of CPR listed below:
+Accordingly, monthly prepayments assuming a \$1,000 balance after scheduled payments would be as follows for various levels of CPR listed below:

-CPR 0% 4% 8% 12% 16% Monthly Prepayment \$0.00 \$3.40 \$6.92 \$10.60 \$14.42
+CPR 0% 2% 4% 6% 8% Monthly Prepayment \$0.00 \$1.68 \$3.40 \$5.14 \$6.92